ivancea/mac-renderer/README.md

 You can edit and synchronize your MAC files with the Manfred app: <https://getmanfred.com>

+## Local development

+You can run the page locally with docker, with `docker-compose up`.

+It's published at `http://localhost:4000/`, and the page is rebuilt every time a file is changed.

 ## Action

 The action works by building your MAC repository and publishing it to GitHub Pages, in a `gh-pages` branch.
 This branch shouldn't be modified, as anything there will be lost on deploy.